ML4BM-Lab/GraphEmb/DTINet/README.md

 Remember that first time will ask for your matlab credentials!

+It can be also launched with nohup !

 ```
 bash Launch_DTINet_splits_matlab.sh -b <db_name> -s <Sp/Sd/St> -r
 ```
 -r is an optional argument, if selected the model is executed with rmsd if not, the normal subsampling is aplied.

 A log file is saved wih a name that specifies the run settings.